malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

     ARDUINO_UNO_A5 = Px_xx,

 If the development board has the Arduino Uno connector in hardware, but does not comply with the Arduino Uno standard, whether it be with alternate functionality pins or no connected pins, the board should not be defined as Arduino Uno compliant and `ARDUINO_UNO` should not be added as a supported form factor in targets.json.
 Note this may result in a warning being generated at compile time to inform the user.

-The pins with alternate functions have to be referenced using MCU pin names (Px_xx) or pin name aliases in application code.

 **I2C, SPI and UART definition**